Stable Collisionless Tori Around Kerr Black Holes: Stress Tensor

 \section{Stress Tensor}

-In Section~\ref{sec:pressure}, we described that the components of the stress energy tensor can be integrated analytically in Boyer-Lindquist coordinates.
+In Section~\ref{sec:pressure}, we described that the components of the stress energy tensor can be integrated analytically in Boyer--Lindquist coordinates.
 To evaluate these integrals, we expand \eqref{eq:stress_tensor_integral} using the coordinate transform \eqref{equ:transformation} as

 There are three nonzero components that are not just scalings of $S_\mu$, they are: